Located in South Carolina! Our F1 Mini Cockapoo Puppies are in Georgia, North Carolina, Florida, New Jersey, USA & Canada!

 Can I/We visit and see the Cockapoo puppies?

-Visits are allowed at the convenience of our family, not holiday week ends and when time allows.
+Visits are allowed at the convenience of our family, not holiday week ends and when time allows and puppies must be 5 weeks old.
+Puppies under 5 weeks of age are selected by pictures only.
+You must be coming to visit a puppy with full intention of placing a deposit.
+We do not want families here out for a Saturday afternoon just trying to find something to do.
 Visits are never on a Saturday afternoon or Sunday.
 Random, "checking out the facilities" visits are discouraged.
 I understand your desire to "check things out" and do your due diligence.
 You are only trying to be responsible.
 However, my responsibility is to my puppies and to the buyers that have already placed deposits on puppies.
 Only serious buyers, "we are interested in a particular puppy and would like to view that puppy/place a deposit" visits please.

 If you wish to visit the Cockapoo Puppy you have placed a deposit on you are more than welcome to do so the Saturday morning after your puppy turns 5 weeks old only.
 This visit will only be allowed if no other puppies are going home that week end and no other plans with family have been made.